nodejs/community-committee/governance/README.md

 - [ ] Submit PR to add to the (CommComm README.md](https://github.com/nodejs/community-committee/blob/master/README.md#community-committee-members)
 - [ ] Add person to the invited list in the templates for the [process that generates meeting issues](https://github.com/nodejs/create-node-meeting-artifacts)
 ```

+Please refer to the Committee's [onboarding documentation](./ONBOARDING.md) for further information.

 ### Offboarding